|

 together.
 I was heart-broken when saying goodbye to him (and subsequently I know

 he had similar feelings).
-We are still writing, SMSing and talking over
+We are still writing, texting and talking over

 the phone to each other.
 I said I love him a week ago though we are currently